ZEROXITS/RTD/README.md

 [![Demo](https://img.shields.io/badge/Demo-Hugging%20Face-yellow)](https://huggingface.co/spaces/lyh-917/OpenManusDemo)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15186407.svg)](https://doi.org/10.5281/zenodo.15186407)

-# 👋 OpenManus
+# 👋 RTD: The Future of General AI Agents

-Manus is incredible, but OpenManus can achieve any idea without an *Invite Code* 🛫!
+RTD is a powerful, open-source general AI agent framework designed to be competitive, customizable, and efficient.
+Built on the foundations of OpenManus, RTD aims to push the boundaries of what AI agents can achieve.

 Our team members [@Xinbin Liang](https://github.com/mannaandpoem) and [@Jinyu Xiang](https://github.com/XiangJinyu) (core authors), along with [@Zhaoyang Yu](https://github.com/MoshiQAQ), [@Jiayi Zhang](https://github.com/didiforgithub), and [@Sirui Hong](https://github.com/stellaHSR), we are from [@MetaGPT](https://github.com/geekan/MetaGPT).
 The prototype is launched within 3 hours and we are keeping building!

 It's a simple implementation, so we welcome any suggestions, contributions, and feedback!

-Enjoy your own agent with OpenManus!
+Enjoy your own agent with RTD!

 We're also excited to introduce [OpenManus-RL](https://github.com/OpenManus/OpenManus-RL), an open-source project dedicated to reinforcement learning (RL)- based (such as GRPO) tuning methods for LLM agents, developed collaboratively by researchers from UIUC and OpenManus.